What SETAC Members Say…

 University of Ottawa, Ontario, Canada

 I first became involved with SETAC by attending dinner meetings held by my local chapter.
 This was a great way to connect with other people in environmental toxicology and chemistry and to learn more about SETAC.
-I quickly learned that SETAC has a lot to offer for graduate students such as myself.
+I quickly learned that SETAC has a lot to offer to graduate students such as myself.

 In 2007, I joined the Board of Directors of Laurentian SETAC and have since participated in, as well as chaired, a number of its committees.
-Last year, I had the honour of serving as President of Laurentian SETAC.
+Last year, I had the honor of serving as President of Laurentian SETAC.
 These experiences have been invaluable to my professional development and have been extremely rewarding.
-They also gave me the opportunity to get more involved with SETAC North America by participating in the Regional Chapter Committee and the North America Student Advisory Council.
+They also gave me the opportunity to get more involved with SETAC North America by participating in the Regional Chapter Committee and the North America Student Advisory Committee.

-I have also been fortunate to have been able to attend the SETAC North America annual meetings in Montreal and New Orleans, and I look forward to attending many more meetings in the future.
-These meetings are the best way for me to share my research, catch up on the latest science, reconnect with friends, and meet other researchers in my field.
+I have also been fortunate to have been able to attend the SETAC North America annual meetings in Montreal and in New Orleans, and I look forward to attending many more meetings in the future.
+These meetings are the best way for me to share my research, catch up on the latest science, reconnect with friends and to meet other researchers in my field.
 There are always a number of excellent events, many of which are geared specifically towards graduate students.

 My experiences with SETAC have been very positive and will help me as I transition from a graduate student to a working professional.
 I strongly recommend that other students get involved.